MerkDesigns/RankDB/README.md

 # RankDB

-RankDB is for Overwatch player that are too far gone.
+RankDB is a multi-account Rank-Tracker for Overwatch players that are too far gone.

 ## What The App Tracks